How do I watch 4K Ultra HD on the Virgin TV V6 box?

 Normally your Virgin TV V6 box will automatically recognise whether it’s connected to a 4K Ultra HD TV and adjust its display settings to the best quality available.

-However if you aren’t sure that you’re getting the best picture from the Virgin TV V6 box, you can check your current settings and update them.
-To do this:
+However if you aren’t sure about getting the best picture from the Virgin TV V6 box, you can check your current settings and update them.

 - Press Home on your Virgin TV remote